bryankahlig/PersonalityBaseballCards/README.md

 Set up AKS cluster

 In Terminal Run:
  az aks get-credentials --resource-group PersonalityBaseballCards --name PersonalityBaseballCards az aks create --resource-group PersonalityBaseballCards --name PersonalityBaseballCards --generate-ssh-keys --tier free az aks update --resource-group PersonalityBaseballCards --name PersonalityBaseballCards --attach-acr returnonit

 kubectl apply -f pbc-aks-deployment.yaml kubectl apply -f pbc-aks-service.yaml

+## Items to note:
+* The app deploys where the DotNet Core app is listening on /api and the React app is listening on /.
+* The app is listening on port 5299.
+It can be anything, but it's important to align the port in the container with the port being forwarded at all points in the stack.

 In Azure Portal:
 Go to AKS Cluster -> Kubernetes resources -> Services and Ingress -> Create Ingress